 The difference between measured Gross Domestic Product and our estimates of potential output.

-From a forecasting perspective, is the amount of taxes collected, or the amount of expenditure incurred in a given period rather than what was expected or forecast.
+The actual amount of taxes collected, or the amount of expenditure incurred in a given period, as opposed to was expected or forecast.

 Per capita variable: